-However, many people wonder how safe the use of cord blood stem cells is.
-Umbilical cord blood stem cells actually have a long history of safety and efficacy as this article will highlight.
+However, many people wonder how safe is it to use stem cells from the cord blood in an actual stem cell transplant.
+These powerful stem cells actually have a long history of safety and efficacy as this article will highlight.

 When did researchers discover stem cells?